 Above: A heavy train of loaded iron ore tipplers has stopped at the crest of the 1 in 40 descent to Highdyke so that the Guard can pin down the handbrakes on a proportion of the wagons to retard its progress.
 The lamp on the left indicates the stopping point for the locomotive, and in the background is the ½-milepost from Highdyke.
-Fireman Roy Vinter glances up from the cab towards the photographer at the top of the cutting as this everyday scene on the High Dyke Branch is captured on film.
+Fireman Roy Vinter glances up from the cab of O2 No. 63987 towards the photographer at the top of the cutting, as this everyday scene on the High Dyke Branch is captured on film.
 The driver was George 'Grandad' Coy.
 Photograph taken by Colin Walker on Saturday 6th April 1963.

 by Roy Vinter

 At Highdyke, four miles south of Grantham, there was a freight-only branch line to Stainby and Sproxton, its sole purpose being to serve the many ironstone quarries in the locality.
 From 1916 until 1973 men and locomotives from Grantham Loco brought wagons of ironstone down the branch to sidings beside the main line, marshalled them into trains approaching 1,000 tons in weight, and then hauled these ponderous loads to steelworks in Lincolnshire, Nottinghamshire and South Yorkshire.